marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-draw-attention-to-interesting-values.md

 }
 ```

-Turns out the 42 is the number of cents in the transfer, and that 602402 is just a dummy customer number we’re passing through.
+Turns out the 42 is the number of cents in the transfer, and that 602402 is just a dummy customer number we're passing through.

 We can go further than this to clean things up still further by doing things such as: